skip to content

 uc_zombie.png

-One of the main issues encountered involves common infected (regular zombies).
-As shown above, some common infected exist in an idle or dormant state and are not represented in the entity list used by the aimbot.
+One of the main issues involves common infected (regular zombies).
+As shown above, some exist in an idle or dormant state and are not represented in the entity list used by the aimbot.

-Even after these infected transition into an active state and begin attacking the player, they do not consistently appear in the iterated entity list.
-As a result, the aimbot fails to detect them both while idle and during active gameplay.
+Even after they become active and start attacking, they do not consistently appear in the iterated entity list.
+As a result, the aimbot misses them both while idle and during active gameplay.

-This behavior suggests that common infected are managed differently by the Source engine compared to special infected or player entities, and are likely stored or referenced outside the standard entity list currently being iterated.
+This suggests common infected are managed differently by the Source engine than special infected or players, and are likely stored or referenced outside the list we are iterating.

-Apart from this reminder, there are several areas that can be improved or extended.
-The current testing was performed on a relatively small sample size, in scenarios where large groups of zombies attack simultaneously, the aimbot can become unreliable due to rapid target switching and the lack of prioritization logic.
+There are also areas to improve.
+Testing was done on a small sample size; in large hordes the aimbot can become unreliable due to rapid target switching and the lack of prioritization logic.

-Additionally, because common infected vary in height and animation state, the current aiming logic does not always align correctly with the head position.
-This can be observed in the demo, where the aimbot occasionally aims slightly above or below the intended target.
+Additionally, because common infected vary in height and animation state, the current aiming logic does not always align with the head.
+In the demo, the aimbot occasionally aims slightly above or below the target.